Omicron in Europe: Where has the new COVID variant been detected?

-This article and its accompanying graphics are being regularly updated by our team of journalists.
-The last update was on December 6.

 First detected in South Africa, the potentially more virulent Omicron COVID-19 variant is now spreading around the world.
-Following its discovery at the end of November, the variant has now been detected in at least 48 countries, according to the World Health Organization (WHO).
+Following its discovery at the end of November, there have now been at least 6,430 confirmed cases of the variant detected in 70 countries, according to the European Centre for Disease Prevention and Control (ECDC).

+While data is still being gathered as to the severity of the symptoms, according to the UK government, at least one case has been attributed to Omicron so far.

-European countries were among the first to report cases but the variant has yet to be detected everywhere.
+European countries were among the first to report cases but the variant has yet to be detected everywhere on the continent.
 So, which countries have either suspected or confirmed cases of the new variant?

 Here are the latest updates from across the continent along with maps to track the variant as it spreads.

-Note: This article and its accompanying graphics are being regularly updated by our team of journalists.
-The last update was on December 13.